 Dedication to the hobby — which has become a profession for some — is what drives GameStop.
 A member of the Fortune 500 with more than 50 million rewards club members, the company has helped turned gaming into a way of life.

-While Gamestop may be among the world's leaders in retail video game and system sales, its credit card offering — with weak rewards, high APR, and a closed loop — stalls out before it reaches the end of Level 1.
+While GameStop may be among the world's leaders in retail video game and system sales, its credit card offering — with no rewards, a high APR, and limited use — stalls out before it reaches the end of Level 1.

 Better Cards to Use at GameStop

 Given its closed-loop status, the GameStop PowerUp Rewards card has no use outside of the chain's stores and website.
-Having no annual fee is a major plus for the card, but unless you spend large amounts on games and systems each year (north of $2,000 annually), the card won't serve a large purpose in your wallet.
+Having no annual fee is a major plus for the card, but without rewards or interest deals, the card won't serve a large purpose in your wallet.

 Cash Back